VahidDev/RectangleSearchApi/README.md

 # Used Patterns and Technologies:

-## Architecture Patterns:
+#### Onion Architecture

-Onion Architecture: The project follows the Onion Architecture, organizing code in layers for enhanced modularity and maintainability.
+The project follows the Onion Architecture, organizing code in layers for enhanced modularity and maintainability.
 Design Pattern:

+#### Repository Pattern
-Repository Pattern: The application employs the Repository pattern, providing a structured way to manage data access and storage.
+The application employs the Repository pattern, providing a structured way to manage data access and storage.

-Unit Tests:
+#### Unit Tests
 The inclusion of unit tests ensures the reliability and correctness of the application, contributing to overall code quality.
 Containerization:

+#### Docker
-Docker: The entire application is containerized using Docker, facilitating seamless deployment and portability across environments.
+The entire application is containerized using Docker, facilitating seamless deployment and portability across environments.

-Database Connectivity:
+#### Database Connectivity
 SQL Server in Container: The application establishes a connection to a SQL Server, which is containerized for efficient management and deployment.

-Programming Paradigm:
+#### Programming Paradigm
-Aspect-Oriented Programming (AOP): AOP is implemented to ensure the integrity of the model sent to the API endpoint, enhancing maintainability and readability of the codebase.
+Aspect-Oriented Programming (AOP): AOP is implemented to ensure the integrity of the model sent to the API endpoint.

 ## Request-Response Information: